chandrashekarswamy/EVA/Assignment 04/Readme.md

 #### 1. How many layers,
 	Based on CPU/GPU requirements we need to decide how many parameter we can use.
 	Based on number of parameters and the accuracy (usecase) we can decide the number of layers.

+#### 2. 3x3 Convolutions,
+	Best and Optimal Kernal, feature extractor.

+#### 3. Kernels and how do we decide the number of kernels?
+	Based on the number of classification or amount of information needed and hardware available.

+#### 4. Receptive Field,
+	This will give total number of pixels that our kernals have seen.
+	ex: If we use two 3*3 kernels then Receptive fields = 5*5

-#### 2. MaxPooling,
+#### 5. MaxPooling,
 	We can think of MaxPooling when we want to reduce the number of channels, this inturn reduces the parameters as well

+#### 6. Position of MaxPooling,
+	Minimum 2 layers away from the final/decisition makeing layer, and also maxpooling should be applied atleast after 3 layers of convolution.

+#### 7. The distance of MaxPooling from Prediction,
+	Minimum 2 layers

-#### 3. 1x1 Convolutions,
+#### 8. 1x1 Convolutions,
 	Merging the similar features and create the complex channels, we use this to reduce the number of channels currently, it needs less computation an less parameters

-#### 4. 3x3 Convolutions,
-Best and Optimal Kernal, feature extractor.

-#### 5. Receptive Field,
-this will give total number of pixels that our kernels have covered.
-ex: If we use two 3*3 kernels then Receptive fields = 5*5

-#### 6. SoftMax,
-Activation function which will exaggerate the output.

-#### 7.Learning Rate,
-This has to be optimal, as of now we reduce the learning rate gradually

-#### 8. Kernels and how do we decide the number of kernels?
-lesser the kernal size lesser the number of parameters we use. even number kernal can not be symmetrical so we use odd number kernels.
-3*3 is the most optimal one.

-#### 9. Batch Normalization,
-it will increase the depth of the bright pixel to max depth of that layer and decrease the depth of dark pixel to min depth found in that layer

-#### 10. Image Normalization,

-#### 11. Position of MaxPooling,
-min 2 layers away from the final/decisition makeing layer, and also maxpooling should be applied atleast after 3 layers of convolution.

-#### 12. Concept of Transition Layers,
+#### 9. Concept of Transition Layers,
 	MaxPooling + 1*1

-#### 13. Position of Transition Layer,
+#### 10. Position of Transition Layer,
 	After we reach receptive fields of atleast 7*7 in small images ex: 28*28 and atleast 11*11 in case of big images ex: 400*400

+#### 11. SoftMax,
+	Activation function which will exaggerate the output.

+#### 12. Batch Size, and effects of batch size
+	On increase in batch size accuracy will improves as backpropagetion will have average value of all the classes

+#### 13. Batch Normalization,
+	It will increase the depth of the bright pixel to max depth of that layer and decrease the depth of dark pixel to min depth found in that layer

-#### 14. Number of Epochs and when to increase them,
+#### 14. The distance of Batch Normalization from Prediction,
-increase in number of Epochs will increare the accuracy to certain extent then it reach a max accuracy and reduce again.
+	One

+#### 15. Image Normalization,
+	Noramlize the image beore

+#### 16. When do we stop convolutions and go ahead with a larger kernel or some other alternative (which we have not yet covered)
+	When our image is 7*7 or less as our kernel will cover some pixels more time than others.

+#### 17. How do we know our network is not going well, comparatively, very early
+	comparing the for out put of forst two Epochs

-#### 15. DropOut
+#### 18. DropOut
-To reduce the over fitting,
+	To reduce the over fitting, and to balckout some kernels so that other kernal learning improves.

-#### 16 When do we introduce DropOut, or when do we know we have some overfitting
+#### 19. When do we introduce DropOut, or when do we know we have some overfitting
 	To bring down the difference between training accuracy and validation accuracy.
 	High training accuracy and low validation accuracy = overfitting

-#### 17. The distance of MaxPooling from Prediction,
-minimum 2 layers

-#### 18. The distance of Batch Normalization from Prediction,
-one

-#### 19. When do we stop convolutions and go ahead with a larger kernel or some other alternative (which we have not yet covered)
-when our image is 7*7 or less as our kernel will cover some pixels more time than others.

-#### 20. How do we know our network is not going well, comparatively, very early
-comparing the for out put of forst two Epochs
+#### 20.Learning Rate,
+	This has to be optimal, as of now we reduce the learning rate gradually

-#### 21. Batch Size, and effects of batch size
+#### 21. LR schedule and concept behind it
-number of images that we test before back propagetion.
+	we can use this shedule to reduce the LR only when test accuracy is constant or not improvig.

+#### 22. Number of Epochs and when to increase them,
+	if the validation accuracy is improving then we can increase numer of Epochs to see where it reached highest accuracy value.

-#### 22. When to add validation checks
+#### 23. When to add validation checks
 	when we want to see which epoch will give better result.

-#### 23. LR schedule and concept behind it

 #### 24. Adam vs SGD
+	Optimization functions